 How easy it is to cash in your money depends on where you are when you visit Argentina.
 In the shopping districts, the touts will find you or be shouting “Cambio, Cambio!”
 Otherwise you need to visit an exchange kiosk and make sure they’re giving the blue rate.
 Restaurants have that rate posted though, so if you want you can pay in dollars and get a rate close to 200, then they’ll give you change in pesos.
 You may also find some hotel clerk or waiter who is ready to do an exchange.
 Count the bills of course, but usually people aren’t trying to scam you.

 On top of getting a lower rate from an ATM, you also have to deal with restricted amounts.
 It’s not uncommon for a bank ATM to limit your withdrawal to $150 or so.
 Add in the fees and it’s a raw deal all around.
-Just bring cash and be done with it.
+Just bring cash and be done with it or take a small hit and use your Visa or Mastercard.

 Understand that you will still get stuck paying the official rate on some items, like hotels and flights.
 If you rent an apartment though, you’ll probably see bargains galore.
-I’ll post the one we rented in Buenos Aires when we return when I do another prices post.
+Think differently if you visit Argentina and get back to some old-school bargaining in cash.
+If you have a currency that’s actually worth something, that becomes a whole lot easier.

 Julie